 AP Spanish Language: Click here for the assignment from Mr. Devaney.

-All Classics students: Click here for the assignments from Mr. Sheppard.
+All classics students: Click here for the assignments from Mr. Towne.

-AP French Language: Click here for the assignment from Mme Lavalle.
+French 3/3H: Click here for the assignment from Mme.
+Merrifield.

 All Chinese students: Click here for the assignment from Mr. Facciani and Mrs. Wang.